ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 Now that you have selected the events of interest, you can run ctlike in unbinned mode.
-To do this you have to specify the selected event list instead of the counts map:
+To do this you have to specify the selected event list instead of the counts cube:

 .. code-block:: bash

   $ ctlike
-  Event list, counts map or observation definition file [cntmap.fits] selected_events.fits Calibration database [$GAMMALIB/share/caldb/cta] Instrument response function [cta_dummy_irf]
+  Event list, counts cube or observation definition file [cntmap.fits] selected_events.fits Calibration database [$GAMMALIB/share/caldb/cta] Instrument response function [cta_dummy_irf]
   Source model [$GAMMALIB/share/models/crab.xml]